Critical and Radical Social Work

 Co-editors: Michael Lavalette, Professor of Social Work and Social Policy, Liverpool Hope University, and Iain Ferguson, Professor of Social Work and Social Policy, University of the West of Scotland

-Two issues per annum: April and November
+Three issues per annum: March, June and November

 Print ISSN 2049-8608

 Online ISSN 2049-8675

 Critical and Radical Social Work is now on Facebook.

 Policy Press also publishes the Critical and Radical Debates in Social Work series.

 “A great addition to the critical and radical social work literature.
 Thoroughly recommended.”
 Steve Rogowski, Social Worker (Children and Families)

 “Manifestly innovative, the proposed structure of the journal is likely to contribute in significant ways to the advancement of research, practice and theory in the field of radical and critical social work.”
 Norman Duncan, University of the Witwatersrand, Johannesburg

 “A most eagerly awaited progressive journal.
 The “critical turn” in social work grew out of a radical track that provided an incisive and eventful confrontation with capital and its state allies.
 This journal will restore the political and ethical context of social work at a time when it is most needed.
 It will push boundaries of social work thought and practice.
 The editors are particularly suited to take this journal and with it social work to new heights of critical and radical engagement.”
 Stephen Webb, University of Newcastle, Australia

 “Social work is increasingly assimilated to power, as allied practices in the systems of governance focused on managing subordinated and marginalized populations.
 This timely, new journal, edited by prominent critics of this disciplinary regime, could not be more welcomed.”
 Sanford F. Schram, Graduate School of Social Work and Social Research, Bryn Mawr College and Haverford, Pennsylvania